Arize-ai/phoenix/docs/how-to/define-your-schema.md

 ds = px.Dataset(df, schema, name="training")
 ```

 As you can see, instantiating your dataset is the easy part.
-Before you run the code above, you must first wrangle your data into a pandas DataFrame and then create a Phoenix schema to describe the format of your DataFrame.
-The rest of this guide shows you how to match your schema to your DataFrame with concrete examples.
+Before you run the code above, you must first wrangle your data into a pandas dataframe and then create a Phoenix schema to describe the format of your dataframe.
+The rest of this guide shows you how to match your schema to your dataframe with concrete examples.

 ## Predictions and Actuals

 Let's first see how to define a schema with predictions and actuals (Phoenix's nomenclature for ground truth).
-The example DataFrame below contains inference data from a binary classification model trained to predict whether a user will click on an advertisement.
+The example dataframe below contains inference data from a binary classification model trained to predict whether a user will click on an advertisement.
 The timestamps are `datetime.datetime` objects that represent the time at which each inference was made in production.

-#### DataFrame
+#### Dataframe

 | timestamp           | prediction\_score | prediction | target    |
 | ------------------- | ----------------- | ---------- | --------- |